deekoder/test/docs/faq.md

  ##### How can I help?
  You can contribute to Minio project in many ways:
- * ``developers`` : Fork our project on Gihub and start contributing with code.
-Minio is mostly written in Golang but we have our client libraries avaibale in other language like Python, Java, NodeJS as well.
+ * ``developers`` : Fork our project on Github and start contributing with code.
+Minio is mostly written in Golang but we have our client libraries available in other language like Python, Java, NodeJS as well.
  * ``File a bug``: Try out our software, report issues you have faced & we will be more than happy to fix it for you.
  * ``Writers``: Give us your feedback on our  [docs.minio.io](https://www.docs.minio.io) also write about us in popular posts, blogs or on your personal blog about us.
- * ``Translators``: Love Minio, why not helping us with writing our documenats in your local language.
+ * ``Translators``: Love Minio, why not helping us with writing our documents in your local language.
  * ``Local Leaders``: We would love to have you speak, present, talk in behalf of Minio community at regional conferences & events.
 You need to have great understanding of our project.

 ##### Can I make a donation to Minio project?